moazin/gsoc-proposal/proposal.md

 - Hardware Security Module, this project's main purpose is to write encryption and hashing algorithms that can run on small microcontrollers
 - [Feat: Added XML support to Graphiql](https://github.com/graphql/graphiql/pull/1430)

-### Adding Support from XML, YAML, MDX, TOML, ProtoBuf to GraphiQL
+### Adding Support of XML, YAML, MDX, TOML, ProtoBuf to GraphiQL

-This package, lets name it _GraphiQLHuc (Huc is latin word, meaning anywhere)_, will allow developers to check XML, YAML, MDX, TOML, ProtoBuf as well as JSON results with GraphiQL.
+This package, lets name it _GraphiQLHuc (Huc is latin word, meaning anywhere)_, will allow developers to view XML, YAML, MDX, TOML, ProtoBuf as well as JSON results in GraphiQL.

 **My plan to accompalish this Task**

 First, I will start with adding XML support to new GraphiQL which will have Monaco Editor.
 Currently, there is a fetcher query in _GraphiQl.tsx_, that fecthes data and checks whether it is a valid JSON or not.
 If response is XML with some other format, it makes the response red which indicates that there is some error.
 So far, I have done some changes it to make it generic.
 Once XML support is added, it will be very easy to add YAML, TOML and MDX support.

 Monaco Editor does not have syntax highlighting for ProtoBuf by default.
 So, I have to add Syntax Highlighting for ProtoBuf to Monaco Editor.
-Once it is added, it will become
+Once it is added, adding ProtoBuf support will be easy.
+For testing purposes, I will have to modify express-graphql and make it able to send results in different formats.
+Tab options is not available in current version of GraphiQL.

+### Why should you pick me?

+I have understanding of current GraphiQL codebase and i have added a support of XML to GraphiQL.
+To test this, i have done some changes in express-graphql to send xml response.
+Below is a glimpse of my work.

 ![XML Mode](./xml-mode.png)